-* The Old Jewish Ghetto (Cheetham Hill Trail):
+The Old Jewish Ghetto of Manchester

-Manchester is home to Britain’s second biggest Jewish community.
+The Manchester area is home to Britain’s second biggest Jewish community.
 Yet it was not until 1788, just over a hundred years after Oliver Cromwell allowed the Jews to return to the country, that the first recorded Jewish presence appeared in Manchester: Hamilton Levi, a flower dealer of Long Millgate, listed in that year’s trade directory.